-This is Japan's first bilateral free trade agreement, which entered into force in November 2002.

-While both Singapore and Japan are parties of the GPA, this agreement includes more obligations than the GPA, in the area of goods and services procurement.
-To be specific, both countries have agreed to give suppliers in the other country more opportunities for tendering by lowering the application threshold for the GPA from 130,000 SDR to 100,000 SDR.
+This is Japan's first bilateral economic partnership agreement, which entered into force in November 2002.
+While both Singapore and Japan are parties of the GPA, this Agreement includes more obligations than the GPA in the area of goods and services procurement.
+To be specific, both countries have agreed to provide suppliers of the other country with more opportunities for tendering by lowering the application threshold applied under the GPA from 130,000 SDR to 100,000 SDR.